 My stay on AirBnb in Essaouira ended with delicious Moroccan fish tagine.
 Get the recipe!

 Do you feel terrified if you think of couchsurfing in Africa?
 Would you dare to do it?
 Some of us did it and here is our experience.
 Thanks to fellow bloggers and African addicts, hope this post will encourage you to use couchsurfing in Africa not because it is free, but allows you to go local.

 How I Spent One Month in Khartoum With Local Family There is a Slavic saying about hospitality that in English translation goes something like this: three days is plenty for any guest to stay.
 I think similar idiom in English goes Fish and visitors stink after three days.
-Obviously this philosophy in Sudan is [...]
+Obviously this philosophy in Sudan is not [...]

 How safe is Zanzibar for solo female travellers?
 Exposing the bad and the good side of Zanzibar.